 |Posted By:||Mike McGovern|

-Looking for the family of my wife's grandfather-Ernst Hans Larsen (went by Hans in his youth) born about March 6, 1889.
+Looking for the family of my wife's grandfather-Ernst Hans Larsen (went by Hans in the family) born about March 6, 1889.
 We figure that he knew the day and month he was born but the year may be off.
-Recent DNA results state that Ernst is of FINNISH/VOLGA-URAL ETHNICITY and not of Swedish/Norwegian/Danish ancestry.

 One summer (circa 1901) he jumped on the Latvian ship "Roma" out of Riga, Latvia starting off as a cabin boy.
 He eventually became an able body seaman.
 In his writings he stated he had 8 brothers and each summer he used to take the ferry to Riga to work on his uncle’s nursery (Name not known, perhaps: Albert?
 Walden/Wahlden? or Larsen?).
 His uncle was also his Godfather.
 His death certificate issued in California states his mother was Christine and his father was Hans.
 Family lore had stated his father name was Johan/Johannes and his mother was Mary/Maren/Mari/Maria (Wahlden/Walden?).
 But we are not really sure of his parent’s names.